 - Female patients of childbearing potential are not eligible unless a negative pregnancy test result has been obtained

-- Sexually active patients of reproductive potential are not eligible unless they have agreed to use an effective contraceptive method for the duration of their study participation and until six months after completion of study therapy
+- Sexually active patients of reproductive potential are not eligible unless they have agreed to use an effective contraceptive method for the duration of their study participation and for 12 months following completion of study therapy.

 - All patients and/or their parents or legal guardians must sign a written informed consent